Please wait for the process to complete.

 Biofilms grown on unamended NDS were used to perform the hemicellulose DNA-SIP experiment.
 Biofilm-colonized discs were placed in clear glass jars containing filter-sterilized river water amended with 13C-hemicellulose (approximately 540 µmol C L-1).
 We tested eight combinations of nutrient (control, N, P, N+P) and light exposure (light, dark) treatments.
 Nutrient treatments were applied by adding N (2.5 mg NH4-N L-1) and/or P (0.36 mg PO4-P L-1) to the appropriate jars.
 To apply the light exposure treatments, we wrapped dark treatment jars in aluminum foil and left the light treatment jars unwrapped.
 We incubated jars for 10 days on a shaker table (50 rpm) in a growth chamber held at a temperature of 12°C set to a 15-hour photoperiod, which was illuminated using cool white fluorescent bulbs (4200 K color temperature, Sylvania Supersaver, Osram Sylvania Products Inc.).
 The average photosynthetically active radiation, measured with a LI-COR LI-190 quantum sensor, was 27.3 µE m-2 sec-1.
 We collected biofilms and water samples from each treatment on day 0 and day 10.
 Biofilms were frozen for DNA-SIP analyses.
 Water samples were collected for dissolved organic carbon (DOC) concentration and dissolved organic matter (DOM) fluorescence characterization analyses.
 We used DOC and DOM data to calculate Fluorescence Index (FI), Freshness Index (BIX), Humification Index (HIX) and specific ultraviolet absorbance (SUVA254; calculated by dividing the absorbance at 254 nm by the DOC concentration).
 The CSV file “hemicellulose DNA-SIP DOC and DOM” contains summary statistics of DOC and DOM data in each hemicellulose incubation treatment.
 The Word document “hemicellulose DNA-SIP analytical methods” describes the analytical methods used to measure DOC and DOM.

 DNA-SIP analyses were conducted by first extracting genomic DNA from each biofilm-colonized disc.
 We next separated the DNA in each sample by density using ultracentrifugation (58,000 rpm, 20°C, at least 72 hours).
 We collected 28 density fractions from the resulting gradient with a fraction recovery system and pooled the low density fractions containing unlabeled DNA and high density fractions containing 13C labeled DNA in each sample.
-We then composited the low and high density fractions from all samples within each hemicellulose incubation treatment.
 We performed target metagenomics of the 16S rRNA gene.
 The Word document “hemicellulose DNA-SIP analytical methods” describes the DNA-SIP community composition analysis methods.
-The CSV file “hemicellulose DNA-SIP shared OTU” lists the number of sequences for each OTU in the low and high density fractions of each hemicellulose incubation treatment.
-The CSV file “hemicellulose DNA-SIP taxonomy” contains OTU classification information.
+The folder "hemi_SIP_fastq" contains the bacterial fastq files and the CSV file "hemi_SIP_design" describes the treatment, day, and fractions associated with each sample.
+The CSV file “hemi_SIP_OTU” lists the number of sequences for each OTU in the low and high density fractions of each hemicellulose incubation treatment, with all samples rarefied to the smallest sample size (2,743 sequences).
+The CSV file “hemi_SIP_tax” contains OTU classification information.

 |hemicellulose DNA-SIP nutrient limitation variables||chlorophyll a concentration (mg/m2), ash-free dry mass (g/m2), Autotrophic Index (calculated by dividing ash-free dry mass (mg/m2) by chlorophyll a (mg/m2))|